chuxinh/trading-strategy-simulation/README.md

 You can also find a writeup of findings in this notebook on my website [here](https://www.chuxinhuang.com/).

 **Getting started**

-In order to run the notebook, you need to have all packages installed, run
+In order to run the notebook, you need to have all required packages installed, run
 ```
 pip3 install -r requirements.txt
 ```